 At least all this trial and error has given me a better sense of what DIYs to embark on, and what tasks are better left to professionals.

 Organization leaders are often faced with the same dilemma.
 Do you pay the cost to purchase something that will benefit members?
-Or can you build it yourself bigger, better or cheaper?This is especially true when deciding to offer discounts as an exclusive member benefit.
+Or can you "do it yourself" in a bigger, better and/or cheaper fashion?This dilemma is especially true when deciding to offer discounts as an exclusive member benefit.

 Membership Discount Programs Offer a Great ROI